Isazacamilo/TechnicalchallengeStori/README.md

 The Account CSV Reader is a project designed to read an account CSV file and send an email to the user containing their account balance and a summary of the number of transactions for each month.

+# Assumptions

+- Account file has information from curent year
+- File has same structure as the example: Id,Date,Transaction
+- There are no month's with transactions with values 0
+- Date column has month first and second day

 ## Configuration
 To run the project locally, you need to configure a .env file with the following variables: